Services for NGOs

 • The NGO has, or intends to have, proven working relations with other international Geneva actors (International Organisations, NGOs or permanent missions).

-• The NGO’s work contributes to achieving the objectives of the State of Geneva as regards international Geneva.
+• The NGO’s activities contribute to achieving the objectives of the State of Geneva in the field of international Geneva.

 • Once the support has been granted, the NGO is expected to be financially viable.